By Thomas Kaser Advertiser Staff Writer

 The environmental group Hawaii’s Thousand Friends promptly appealed to state Circuit Court, which ruled against the city.

-The city appealed but was rebuffed yesterday’s ruling, which said the project would affect so man parkgoers that “the DLU could not reasonably have determined that such a plan ‘will not have significant ecological or environmental impact’ on the special management area.”
+The city appealed but was rebuffed yesterday’s ruling, which said the project would affect so man parkgoers that “the DLU could not reasonably have determined that such a plan ‘will not have a significant ecological or environmental impact’ on the special management area.”

 Attorney Cynthia Thielen and Thomas Grande represented Hawaii’s Thousand Friends.